Nick O'Leary: Jacksonville Jaguars

 On November 18, 2019, O'Leary was signed by the Jacksonville Jaguars.

 Las Vegas Raiders

 On April 6, 2020, O'Leary was signed by the Las Vegas Raiders.
 He was placed on the reserve/non-football injury list on May 28, 2020.
 On June 23, 2020, it was revealed that O'Leary underwent a heart procedure because there was a 100% blockage in one artery adjacent with the heart.
 Some sources surfaced that O'Leary was retiring from football, but O'Leary still intended to play in 2021, regardless of his recent procedure.

+Coaching career

+In 2023, O'Leary joined Florida State as a student assistant coach, working with the offense.

-Professional statistics
+NFL career statistics

 Personal life

 O'Leary's maternal grandfather is golfing legend Jack Nicklaus.
 Nick's father, Bill, was a highly recruited tight end who played at the University of Georgia, and his mother, Nan, played volleyball at Georgia.